Most People Have Heard of the Dark Web. Almost Nobody Understands What It Actually Is.

 A Note on Kindle Unlimited

 Like the rest of the Peak Grizzly catalog, Dark Web is available to Kindle Unlimited subscribers at no additional cost.
-If you're already in the program, this one's waiting for you.
+If you're already in the program, this one's waiting for you, offering the same in-depth exploration without the extra expense.

-Dark Web: Inside the Hidden Internet joins a growing cybersecurity history catalog that now spans from the phone phreaks of the 1960s through Stuxnet, state-sponsored espionage, the cryptocurrency explosion, and the modern ransomware economy.
-Each book is written to the same standard: the full story, the real context, no mythology required.
+Dark Web: Inside the Hidden Internet joins a growing cybersecurity history catalog that now spans from the phone phreaks of the 1960s through Stuxnet, state-sponsored espionage, the cryptocurrency explosion, and the modern ransomware economy, each entry connecting to the next like threads in a larger web of innovation and risk.
+Each book is written to the same standard: the full story, the real context — including overlooked details like the role of international treaties in shaping tech policy — no mythology required.

 If you pick it up, let us know what you think.
 Reviews on Amazon make an enormous difference for independent authors, and every one is read.